Bira/octopus-carnival/_posts/2025-04-11-wir-dscc-dragonborn.md

 ### Dragonborn Slaver

-These assholes roam the desert looking for easily taken captives that they can sell to the sorcerer-kings in exchange for their money and favor.
+These assholes roam the desert looking for easily taken captives that they can sell to the sorcerer-kings in exchange for money and prestige.
 They're frequently found in mixed-species slaver parties as their rank-and-file muscle.

 Slavers are Level 16 Minion Soldiers that fight with **Bastard Swords** which